EUthana/EUthana_Project/Comm/readme.md

 All prices are for reference only, depending on the complexity of the design.Most models will be 800 USD+

+# ▉ Elsword Related Commission ▉

+### job gear/NPCs :

+● 200 ~ 500 USD + Additional Prices for awaken/transform （eg. Ara,Ain,Cheung）

+● The model will be publicly distributed after it is completed.

+### Player OCs ：

+● 250 ~ 600 USD + Additional Prices for extra custom content.

 # ▉ Commission Process ▉

 ● Negotiated price